uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

     func SumTable(table string, column string, query interface{}, args ...interface{}) float64

 SumTable return the sum of a column in a table based on a filter.
+It allows you to pass a table name instead of just an array of model.